 1) What surgery would I do?
 Describe briefly the surgery that would be done based on the CT scan, angiogram, etc. I draw a picture of it, their heart or lung, the tumor accurately showing the relative size, and location.
 I have much preferred this over the models or demonstration videos because it has been my observation that they have less questions, and they feel like I drew their heart, or their lung.
 Hopefully I leave them with the impression that I have studied the images enough to really know them, and their particular needs.

 2) Should we do the surgery?
-Discuss the thought process in deciding to do the surgery – health history, how far they can walk, the CT scan findings, and whether I would recommend surgery or not.
+Discuss the thought process in deciding to do the surgery – health history, their functional status, how far they can walk etc, the imaging findings, and then whether I would recommend surgery or not.
 Then the most important part, ask what they think about going ahead with surgery… they may need more information before being able to answer.

-I walk through each step of the surgery, hospital course, initial phase of being home, when the office visit will be, and then the back to work or regular activity plan.
+Now I describe the operation, hospital stay, and recovery, walking through each step of the surgery, hospital course, initial phase of being home, when the office visit will be, and then the back to work or regular activity plan.

 Then discuss the risks of surgery, and this leads into the benefits or why to do the surgery.

 3) When should the surgery be done?
-I save this topic for last, though many want to start initially with discussions about timing because it is very important to the family, due to worries about progression of the disease, work schedules etc. Listen, re-assure, and take an active role in the discussion as it usually effects many people.
+I save this topic for last, though many want to discuss this first, due to anxiety about progression of the disease, work schedules etc. Listen, re-assure, and take an active role in the discussion as it usually effects many people.